FTSE off as investors subdued by euro zone doubts

-LONDON Top shares fell on Monday as the latest Italian bond auction dented investor confidence in the ability of new governments in Italy and Greece to tackle Europe's debt crisis.
+LONDON Britain's top shares fell on Monday as the latest Italian bond auction dented investor confidence in the ability of new governments in Italy and Greece to tackle Europe's debt crisis.

 An Italian 5-year government bond auction delivered an early market view on former European Commissioner Mario Monti's leadership after he was installed as Prime Minister of Italy on Sunday in the wake of Silvio Berlusconi's resignation.